 How Batteries Change the Financing Equation

 Batteries add $8,000-$15,000 to system cost depending on capacity and brand.
-The federal tax credit at 30% applies to battery storage when installed with or on an existing solar system, reducing net battery cost to $5,600-$10,500.
+For systems installed through December 31, 2025, the federal tax credit at 30% applied to battery storage when installed with or on an existing solar system, reducing net battery cost to $5,600-$10,500.
+For systems installed in 2026 and beyond, the residential ITC was eliminated by the One Big Beautiful Bill Act (Public Law 119-21, signed July 4, 2025).
+State-level battery incentives, utility rebates, and SGIP (in California) remain available in some markets.

 Storage delivers economic value through several mechanisms.
 Time-of-use arbitrage lets homeowners store cheap daytime solar for use during expensive evening peaks.
 Backup power provides electricity during grid outages.
 The net metering hedge allows using stored energy rather than exporting at reduced rates.
 For homes with demand charges, storage reduces peaks and lowers costs.